wangxiaolei0721/Grey_mechanism_analysis/README.md

 ## Matlab codes for paper

 ## Xiaolei Wang, Naiming Xie.
 Discovering the mechanism of grey forecasting models from the perspective of dynamic system modelling.
-Accepted by The Journal of Grey System
+The Journal of Grey System, 2024, 36(2), 90-99.
 ## Written by Xiaolei Wang

 ## College of Economics and Management, Nanjing University of Aeronautics and Astronautics, Nanjing 210016, China